Quiet-Clicking-Sounds/video_joiner/README.md

   -f, --folder <INPUT_FOLDER>   Target *folder* holding videos to join: if unused a request will be given via text input.
                                 - Example to automatically split items into groups: -f "C:\Users\username\Videos\videos_to_join\"
                                 - Example to use folder as a group: -f "D:\videos\left" -f "D:\videos\mid" -f "D:\videos\right"
+                                - Example to use more than one folder for a single input: -f "D:\videos\left1|D:\videos\left2"
   -o, --output <OUTPUT_FILE>    Target *file* to output joined video (requires extension)
                                 if unused a request will be given via text input;
                                 - Example: C:\Users\username\Videos\example.mp4